plexe-ai/smolmodels/README.md

 ## API Keys

 Set your API key as an environment variable based on which provider you want to use.
-The API key will be automatically picked up by LiteLLM.
 For example:

 ```bash
 # For OpenAI